|2023 Dates||2022 Rates|

 To participate, one member of each family must complete the online registration form and submit it along with your full payment.

-We have a brand new registration system and account portal called CircuiTree.
-All families will need to create a login and password before continuing to the registration information.
+All families, who haven’t already, will need to create a login and password in CircuiTree, our registration and account portal system, before continuing to the registration information.

 Upon receipt of your registration form and your deposit, we will acknowledge your registration and send you a link to forms requesting information about your children and your family.
 We will use the information we receive from you to train the staff and the family chaver that will be supporting you and your family and to plan strategies based on knowledge of what has proved effective in working with your children in other environments and programs.